MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/MCDConnectedDevicesAccountManager.md

 ### removeAccountAsync
 `- (void) removeAccountAsync:(MCDConnectedDevicesAccount* _Nonnull)account callback:(nonnull void (^)(MCDConnectedDevicesRemoveAccountResult* _Nonnull, NSError* _Nullable))callback;`

-Remove an account to account manager, callback will be invoked when it completes.
+Remove an account from account manager, callback will be invoked when it completes.

 #### Parameters
 * `callback`